maciejjedrzejczyk/blockchainsim/docs/README.md

 ### For Testers
 - See [TEST_DOCUMENTATION.md](TEST_DOCUMENTATION.md) for testing approach
 - Follow [TESTING_GUIDE.md](TESTING_GUIDE.md) for running tests

+### For DevOps/Deployment
+- Follow [DOCKER_DEPLOYMENT.md](DOCKER_DEPLOYMENT.md) for containerized deployment
+- Use for educational institutions, cloud deployment, and production setups

 All documentation is kept up-to-date with the latest features and implementations.